mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/authenticate-alice-and-bob/kotlin.md

 ### Login user

 Your user must be authenticated to be able to participate in the Call.
-Add the `onLoginUser` method inside `LoginViewModel` class:
+Repleace the `onLoginUser` method inside `LoginViewModel` class:

 ```kotlin
 class LoginViewModel : ViewModel() {